Lumberscout/Documents/whitepaper.md

 Questions & assistance: support@lumberscout.com

-Developers and investors are encouraged to connect with us on Slack: http://bit.ly/2r6wgYW
+Developers and investors are encouraged to connect with us on Telegram!: http://bit.ly/2BRok2w

 **Further Updates**